Service as a Way of Life

 - Service already counted towards NHS and/or Ambassadors.

 If you are unsure if your service counts toward the requirement, contact the Service Coordinator.

 Where can I complete my service?

 You can complete your service at any non-profit organization that fulfills the above requirements.
-Below is a link to a list of pre-approved agencies you might choose from.
+Below (under the Helpful Links heading) is a link to a list of pre-approved agencies you might choose from.

 What kind of service for the school counts toward the requirement?